-- 52.3 Senate approves courses of study leading to academic distinctions of the University within the following expectations: - (a) Masters awards shall include a minimum of 200 learning credits; - (b) Postgraduate Diplomas shall include a minimum of 120 learning credits; - (c) Postgraduate Certificates shall include a minimum of 60 learning credits. - (d) Postgraduate Awards shall include a minimum of 20 learning credits. - 52.4 Postgraduate Diplomas and Postgraduate Certificates may be available as both entry (intended) awards and exit awards, where a student has not completed the requirements of a higher award.
+- 52.3 Senate approves courses of study leading to academic distinctions of the University within the following expectations: - (a) Masters awards shall include a minimum of 180 learning credits; - (b) Postgraduate Diplomas shall include a minimum of 120 learning credits; - (c) Postgraduate Certificates shall include a minimum of 60 learning credits. - (d) Postgraduate Awards shall include a minimum of 20 learning credits. - 52.4 Postgraduate Diplomas and Postgraduate Certificates may be available as both an entry (intended) award and as an exit award, where a student has not completed the requirements of a higher award but has gained sufficient credit for the lower award.
 Postgraduate Awards shall only be available as entry (intended) awards, and not as exit awards from a higher award.